Important to know

 - The number, orientation and colour of the panes comprised in the window.

-- The dimension and colour of the frame of the window or any astragal bars comprised in the window.
+- The dimensions and colour of the window frame or any astragal bars comprised in the window.

 Your application form should be accompanied with the following: